Abstract-Tech/community-theme-tutor/README.md

 1. Clone it _if it's not already_
 2. `npm install` _make sure you are on the correct node version `node --version` it shall match `cat .nvmrc`_
-3. `tutor config save --append MOUNTS="./mfe/frontend-app-account"`.
+3. `tutor mounts add "./mfe/frontend-app-account"`.

 ### How do I override specific npm pks?